combattingbias/combattingbias.huygens.knaw.nl/docs/bias/onbias.md

 ## Bias as Heuristic

 Instead of searching for one definitive meaning, our research reveals that bias functions as a **heuristic**—a shorthand referring to a web of interconnected concerns relating to power, inequality, positionality, silences, knowledge, and representation.
-This research consisted of our interviews with dataset creators, researchers and practitioners, [literature reviews](https://doi.org/10.5281/zenodo.16919549), and collective creative brainstorms (resulting in [_**Bias(ed) Maps**_](/bias/bias-maps)).
+This research consisted of our interviews with dataset creators, researchers and practitioners, [**literature reviews**](https://doi.org/10.5281/zenodo.16919549){:target="_blank"}, and collective creative brainstorms (resulting in [_**Bias(ed) Maps**_](/bias/bias-maps)).
 The latter, especially, represents the complex and multi-layered nature of 'bias'.

-Rather than forcing these into a single definition, we are developing a [**'bias vocabulary'**](/bias/biasvocabulary) that maps these concepts, visualises their connections, and places them within the dataset lifecycle.
+Rather than forcing these into a single definition, we are developing a [**'bias vocabulary'**](/bias/types/about) that maps these concepts, visualises their connections, and places them within the dataset lifecycle.

 <figure style="width: 100%; max-width: 100%; margin: 0;">
   <img src="/static/img/biasmap_1 small.jpg"  alt="collage of all the bias map collages">